“I tell you the truth, unless you are born again, you

 can bear.
 After laying the foundation on the day

-of Pentecost, Jehovah also immediately build upon the foundation with
+of Pentecost, Jehovah also immediately began to build upon the foundation

 "about three thousand souls [that] were added."
 These three

 thousand had responded to